LEARN ABOUT AUTISM

 The key is to ensure they feel included and prepared for what you have planned for the day.

 This is my story, but everyone's story will be different.
-In the next section, you will learn tips of how to support young people with anxiety to participate in footy.
-For example, you could have a consistent routine at each session to help players feel confident to join in.
+In the next section, you will learn tips of how to support young people with autism to participate at footy.
+For example, you could use a visual timetable for activities to support players to know the structure of the session.

 Strategies and tips